Get insider access

 Sony WF-1000XM5 Truly Wireless

 If you care about customizability, you'll want to check out the Sony WF-1000XM5 Truly Wireless over the Apple AirPods Pro (2nd generation) Truly Wireless.
-While both earbuds have a similarly balanced sound, the Sony headphones' companion app offers a graphic EQ and presets.
-The buds support multi-device pairing so that you can stay connected to your PC and smartphone simultaneously.
-Their noise isolation performance is also better largely due to their memory foam ear tips, which form an airtight seal to block background sound.
+While both earbuds have great noise isolation performances, the Sony headphones' companion app offers a graphic EQ and presets.
+The buds support multi-device pairing so you can stay connected to your PC and smartphone simultaneously.
 However, the Apple headphones are better built and have an H2 chip for seamless pairing with other iOS devices.

 Apple AirPods Max Wireless